 Another hallmark is our emphasis on the Areas of Practice.
+These areas:

+- 1. Environmental Sustainability

+- 2. Deliberative Democracy, Diversity, and Social Justice

+- 3. Creativity and Story

+- 4. Wellbeing

-These areas - 1) Environmental Sustainability; 2) Deliberative Democracy, Diversity, and Social Justice; 3) Creativity and Story; 4) Wellbeing; and 5) Work, World, and Resilient Community - define domains of creative and critical praxis in which faculty, staff, and students are engaged.
-Beyond Cooperative Education, we offer educational experiences through 91.3 WYSO, Antioch's NPR-affiliated radio station; Antioch's Glen Helen Ecology Institute; the Wellness Center; the Antioch Farm; The Antioch Review; and the Coretta Scott King Center for Cultural and Intellectual Freedom.
+- 5. Work, World, and Resilient Community

+Areas of Practice define domains of creative and critical praxis in which faculty, staff, and students are engaged.